Skip to main content

 Value Analysis

-At $48.00, the Filter A offers a $6 savings over the Filter 1 ($53.99) for identical filtration performance and capacity.
-Annual cost with twice-yearly replacement is approximately $96 — the most affordable option in the everydrop OEM lineup.
-Compared to the GE XWFE ($49.49 for 300 gallons at $0.165/gallon), the Filter A's cost per gallon is $0.24 — higher, but the triple NSF certification and guaranteed Whirlpool-family compatibility provide value that raw cost-per-gallon numbers do not capture.
+The Filter A offers a modest savings over the Filter 1 for identical filtration performance and capacity, making it the most affordable option in the everydrop OEM lineup on an annual basis.
+Compared to the GE XWFE with its 300-gallon capacity, the Filter A's cost per gallon is noticeably higher — but the triple NSF certification and guaranteed Whirlpool-family compatibility provide value that raw cost-per-gallon numbers do not capture.

 The value case for the Filter A over aftermarket alternatives mirrors the Filter 1 argument: the NSF 42/53/401 certification gap is real.
-Aftermarket filters at $15-20 typically carry only NSF 42, missing the lead and pharmaceutical reduction that NSF 53 and 401 guarantee.
-For homes where those contaminants are a concern, the $48 everydrop is money well spent.
-For homes with clean source water where taste is the only goal, an aftermarket option could save roughly $50-60 per year — a meaningful savings that some households may reasonably choose.
+Budget aftermarket filters typically carry only NSF 42, missing the lead and pharmaceutical reduction that NSF 53 and 401 guarantee.
+For homes where those contaminants are a concern, the everydrop's premium is money well spent.
+For homes with clean source water where taste is the only goal, an aftermarket option could save meaningfully per year — a difference that some households may reasonably choose.

 Frequently Asked Questions